The Marks Family Charitable Trust

 Decision Timeline

 Applications are reviewed at bi-annual trustee meetings held in London.
 This means the trust makes funding decisions twice per year, though specific meeting dates are not publicly disclosed.
-Typical decision timeframes are not specified, but organizations should expect decisions to align with these bi-annual review cycles.
+Typical decision timeframes are not specified, but organisations should expect decisions to align with these bi-annual review cycles.

 Success Rates

-The trust supports 10-20 charitable organizations each year out of an unknown number of applications.
+The trust supports 10-20 charitable organisations each year out of an unknown number of applications.
 Specific success rates are not publicly disclosed.
 With annual giving of approximately £260,000 and average grants of £5,000-£20,000, this suggests a selective process.

 Reapplication Policy